- Quality in Befriending Excellece, 2018

 - Midlothian Volunteer Team of the Year - 2015

-In 2013 and again in 2015 Befriending Networks awarded Home Link Family Support the highest rating of Excellence in Quality in Befriending (QiB).
+In 2013,2015 and again 2085 Befriending Networks awarded Home Link Family Support the highest rating of Excellence in Quality in Befriending (QiB).

 At the time of writing we are one of only 8 UK wide organisations to have achieved Excellence and are the only organiation to have achieved it twice.